mylokin/redisext/docs/modules/contributing.rst

 * Parallels Desktop VM
 * Vagrant
+* Docker

 To get running redis instance you need to execute::

    cd etc & make
-   make
+   export DOCKER_HOST="tcp://.."  # you'll see address after prev. command execution make

+Those commands will do this:

+#.
+Run Ubuntu 14.04 VM using Vagrant/Parallels
+#.
+Install Docker onto this VM
+#.
+Export Docker server port
+#.
+Run Redis image using Docker and expose 6379 port to localhost

 .. note::